-The financial statements for the year ended June 30, 2015, have been prepared in accordance with Canadian accounting standards for pension plans as outlined in the Chartered Professional Accountants of Canada (CPA) Handbook Section 4600, Pension Plans.
+Chartered Professional Accountants of Canada (CPA) Handbook Section 4600, Pension Plans.
 For accounting policies that do not relate to either investments or pension obligations, the Fund has elected to comply on a consistent basis with International Financial Reporting Standards (IFRS) in Part I of the CPA Handbook.
 To the extent that IFRS in Part I is inconsistent with Section 4600, Section 4600 takes precedence.

 Included in the determination of the accrued benefit obligation for pension retirement benefits is a liability for contingent indexation.
-Pension plan amendments effective January 1, 2014, provided for the removal of guaranteed pension indexation.
-Indexation is now contingent on the funded status of the Fund.

-For the year ended June 30, 2015, the contingent indexation liability is calculated based on total plan assets less the accrued benefit obligation on base benefits assuming no further contingent indexation.
+For the year ended June 30, 2016, the contingent indexation liability is calculated based on total plan assets less the accrued benefit obligation on base benefits assuming no further contingent indexation.
 This calculation does not incorporate the potential impact of future events such as contributions, gains and losses on asset returns, and new benefit accruals.